 Cleretum bellidiforme (Burman f.)
 G.D.Rowley

-Cleretum bellidiforme is a low-growing succulent annual, up to 10 inches (25 cm) tall, that forms a low groundcover with several spreading branches.
-Leaves are green or maroon-tinted with notably, bladder-shaped surface cells modified for water storage.
-Flowers are daisy-like, up to 1.2 inches (3 cm) in diameter, in shades of white, yellow, orange, cream, pink and crimson.
+Cleretum bellidiforme is an annual succulent that grows up to 10 inches (25 cm) tall, forming a ground cover with spreading branches.
+The leaves are green or maroon-tinted with bladder-shaped surface cells modified for water storage.

 It is grown as an annual plant, so it has no USDA hardiness zone.